THU-DSP-LAB/ventus-gpgpu-isa-simulator/README.md

 ## assembly programming introduction

-In this section, we will introduce how to programm programs with Ventus GPGPU extension that can run in Spike.
+In this section, we will introduce how to program programs with Ventus GPGPU extension that can run in Spike.
 Since the software stack is not mature, this section may be changed a lot in the future.

 ### branch and loop assembly code